"

 July 20: Submit the Proposal

-• Submit the grant at least 1-2 days before the deadline to avoid technical issues.
+• Submit the grant at least 1-2 days before the deadline to account for any technical issues

 July 31: Official Deadline

-• If necessary, follow up to ensure submission went through successfully.
+• If necessary, follow up to ensure submission was successful

 August: Follow-Up and Next Steps

-Prior to submitting your grant application, there are experts that will answer questions to enhance your success rate.
-For all conversations, having a script to help with your calls is essential.
+Prior to submitting your grant application, there are experts that can answer questions to enhance your success rate.
+For all conversations, having a script to guide you is essential.

 First, consider calling the grant program officer.
 Doing this can satisfy two objectives.
-The first objective is obtaining the application forms and guidelines that are typically all found online.
-The second objective, and possibly most important, is that it begins to build the relationship with the program officer.
-It is a great opportunity to ask questions, but avoid questions that can be found easily online.
-Ask questions that might be unique to your organization or project, or ask about common errors.
-The time that the program officer has is precious; being mindful will be appreciated.
+The first objective is to obtain the application forms and guidelines that are not typically found online.
+The second objective, and possibly most important, is to begin building a relationship with the program officer.
+This is a great opportunity to ask questions, such as questions unique to your organization or project, questions about common errors, or any other questions with answers not readily available online.
+The time that the program officer has may be limited; mindfulness will be appreciated.

-In addition to connecting with past grant winners, take time to contact past grant reviewers if possible.
-Many can be found by contacting the foundation and asking or researching online.
-Past reviewers have the best experience and possibly the most current information about the current review process or even current reviewers.
-Having the opportunity to learn about the scoring system will help the writers.
-Knowing that the reviewers are either under a tight time frame per application or if they have unlimited time to read and score the application will change how the application is written and organized.
+In addition to past grant winners, connect with past grant reviewers if possible.
+Many can be found by directly contacting the foundation or searching online.
+Past reviewers have invaluable experience and possibly the most up-to-date information about the current review process or even other reviewers.
+It’s also an opportunity to learn about the scoring system, which can help the writers.
+Knowing that the reviewers are held to a tight time frame versus having unlimited time to read and score the application, for example, will change how the application is written and organized.

-Consider the following questions for each conversation, taken from Proposal Planning and Writing[1] for each:
+Consider the following questions for each conversation, taken from Proposal Planning and Writing[1] for each potential contact.

 Program Officers Past Grant Recipients Past Grant Reviewers

-Could I get a copy of the current application guidelines and forms?
+Could I get a copy of the current application guidelines and required forms?
 What materials did you find most helpful in developing your proposal?
-What are the most common mistakes you have seen?
+What were the most common mistakes?

 Could you supply me with a list of past grant recipients?
 Who did you find most helpful on the funding source staff?
 What was the most important criteria on the rubric?

 Would you be able to share the names of past grant reviewers?
 How close was your initial budget to the awarded amount?
-What are the biggest hurdles people face in reaching their grant objectives?
+What were the biggest hurdles people faced in reaching their grant objectives?

-Did the funder show a preference for internal or external evaluations?
-Or both?
-In what environment did you review the proposals?
-At the office or at home?
+Did the funder show a preference for internal or external evaluations, or both?
+In what environment did you review the proposals, in the office or at home?

-What positive feedback did you receive from the funder about addressing the problem?
-Could a higher scoring proposal get bumped out in favor of a lower scoring proposal that meets other special criteria?
+What positive feedback did you receive from the funder about how you addressed the problem?
+Could a higher scoring proposal get overlooked in favor of a lower scoring proposal that meets other special criteria?

 The questions above are important, but knowing what you will say in the beginning of your call is just as important.
 Take time to build a script that you can follow.
-This will calm your nerves and help you to collect data that is consistent among various grants.
-Your script will begin with your identifying information, gratitude, and something that will grab the attention of the call recipient.
-Allowing them to hear your personality will help to build the relationship and your confidence in your project.
-Keep your tone and language professional.
-Being too relaxed will send the wrong message, leading the person on the other end of the line to think you may not care about the grant or respect their time.
+This will calm your nerves and help you stay on track.
+Begin your script with identifying information, gratitude, and something to grab the attention of the recipient.
+Letting your personality shine through will help build the relationship and confidence in your project; however, keep your tone and language professional.
+Being too casual can send the wrong message and lead the person on the other end of the line to believe you may not care about the grant or respect their time.

-When the grant application period opens, grant seekers are able to contact the funding organization to ask questions that help with understanding criteria, eligibility, specific tips, and any other information that could help ensure success.
-Federal agencies typically have a webinar where they go over the competition and answer questions.
+When the grant application period opens, grant seekers can contact the funding organization to ask questions about criteria, eligibility, and to seek any other useful information.
+Federal agencies typically host a webinar where they review the guidelines and answer questions.

 Create the structure of your own grant-writing timeline based on the example above.
-Feel free to create a table, use Canva, or use a Word template.
+Feel free to create a table or use Canva or a Word template.
 Be creative!

 1. Miner, J. T., & Miner, L. E. (2019).
 Proposal planning and writing.
 6th ed., ABC-CLIO.